nazunalika/linux-guide-and-hints/source/centos/freeipa.rst

 Hadoop/Cloudera
 +++++++++++++++

-If you are looking for the solution, skip to the 'Solution' section down below.

-The Story
-'''''''''

-In a previous life, my employer at the time was a huge user and deployer of hadoop clusters.
-At the time, they were deploying clusters using a customized kerberos solution and OpenLDAP (which did not have kerberos enabled and we refused to add it).
-Long story short, several of the components were not created the same way when looking at LDAP and there were terrible inconsistencies.
-Later, they had an idea to use Active Directory, but did not think to ask us for guidance.
-There were a few issues with this:
+This assumes you are using Cloudera Manager and not Ambari in any form.

+.. warning:: DNS Information

+   It is *highly* likely that if you are using AWS, your nodes are getting stupid names like compute.internal.
+While there is a `a way to change this <https://blog.cloudera.com/custom-hostname-for-cloud-instances/>`__ if you don't change it, you will need to rely on something like DNSMASQ to allow the nodes to communicate with FreeIPA.
+FreeIPA *will* be upset about the stupid names because it can't do a rDNS lookup.

+Cloudera Manager Woes
+'''''''''''''''''''''

+It is likely you have Cloudera/Hadoop, it is also very likely you (or another team) are deploying and using Cloudera Manager (or Director?).
+You may be running into issues that involve direct Active Directory integration.
+Maybe you're moving away from a standalone LDAP system over to Active Directory or even FreeIPA.
+Maybe you have FreeIPA in an AD trust but the users or contractors absolutely insist on using AD against their better judgement, despite the problems they're running into.
+Whatever the scenario is, we feel your pain.
+Here are some things you should probably know:

-* Cloudera Manager (or Director?) supports Active Directory out of the box and obviously not FreeIPA, the contractor insisted Active Directory must be used
+* Cloudera Manager (or Director?) supports Active Directory out of the box and obviously not FreeIPA despite the devs wanting to work something out back in 2015

-  * Ambari has support for FreeIPA, but as they were using Cloudera, this didn't matter too much
+  * Ambari has support for FreeIPA, but we are focusing on Cloudera Manager here.

-* Hostnames in both onprem and in our cloud provider were longer than 15 characters
+  * Cloudera Manager supports custom keytab retrieval scripts

+* Hostnames that are longer than 15 characters, regardless of the cloud provider or onprem setup, will ultimately fail

-  * The NETBIOS limit in AD is 16 characters, which is 15 + $ at the end - This means hosts were enrolling on top of themselves
+  * The NETBIOS limit in AD is 16 characters, which is 15 + $ at the end - This means hosts will enroll on top of themselves and your cluster will be broken

-Naturally as a result of their failure, this caused them to seek my team's assistance on solutions to their problem.
-It was suggested enrolling to FreeIPA where a trust with the AD domain was enabled, so they could still use their service accounts from AD.
-A drawback is because of the design, Cloudera wanted direct access to kadmin and other parts of the kerberos infrastructure, which was not going to fly with FreeIPA.
-It is possible, however, to tell Cloudera to use a custom kerberos keytab retrieval script.
+FreeIPA does not have the name limitation and using an AD trust, AD users can freely use Hadoop when the cluster is properly setup.
+Enrolling the cluster nodes into FreeIPA and using a custom retrieval script will solve most (if not all) of the issues you may run into as well when it comes to keytabs, which Hadoop heavily relies on.
+The custom script is simply because Cloudera by default likes having direct access to the kerberos infrastructure, which is a no-go for FreeIPA.

 The Solution
 ''''''''''''

-To summarize, here was my proposed solution:
+To summarize, here is our proposed solution:

 * Create an account called cdh
 * Create a role called "Kerberos Managers" and apply the following privileges: